3.3 Data Frame

 my_data_frame

-As a two-dimensional object type, subsetting data frames is very similar to subsetting matrices.
+As a two-dimensional object type, subsetting and modifying data frames is very similar to the operations on matrices.

 The first method for data frame subsetting is to specify the desired row indices and column indices, separated by ,.
 For example, we can extract the (1, 3) and (2, 4) element of x using the following codes.